neurodatascience/QLS612-Overview/setup/windows.md

    However, in general, you can also use Docker command-line tools in Command Prompt or PowerShell.

 The above step-by-step instructions are distilled from [https://docs.docker.com/desktop/setup/install/windows-install/](https://docs.docker.com/desktop/setup/install/windows-install/).

+### Install the `tree` command

+`tree` is a helpful command for viewing directory structures, and is strongly recommended.

+1. Open a terminal (Ubuntu), and check if you have `tree` already installed by running `tree --version`.
+   - If you see a version number, you're all set!
+   - If you see a message like `tree: command not found`, install it by running:
+      ```bash
+      sudo apt-get update && sudo apt-get install -y tree
+      ```
+      You may be prompted to enter your password to proceed.
+      If so, use the password for the WSL Ubuntu account you created during the WSL2 setup.

 ---